GerHobbelt/owemdjee/README.md

 - **iceoryx** [📁](./iceoryx) [🌐](https://github.com/GerHobbelt/iceoryx) -- true zero-copy inter-process-communication. iceoryx is an inter-process-communication (IPC) middleware for various operating systems (currently we support Linux, macOS, QNX, FreeBSD and Windows 10).
 It has its origins in the automotive industry, where large amounts of data have to be transferred between different processes when it comes to driver assistance or automated driving systems.
 However, the efficient communication mechanisms can also be applied to a wider range of use cases, e.g. in the field of robotics or game development.
 - **libwebsocketpp** [📁](./libwebsocketpp) [🌐](https://github.com/GerHobbelt/websocketpp) -- WebSocket++ is a header only C++ library that implements RFC6455 The WebSocket Protocol.
 - **libwebsockets** [📁](./libwebsockets) [🌐](https://github.com/GerHobbelt/libwebsockets) -- a simple-to-use C library providing client and server for HTTP/1, HTTP/2, WebSockets, MQTT and other protocols.
 It supports a lot of lightweight ancilliary implementations for things like JSON, CBOR, JOSE, COSE.
 It's very gregarious when it comes to event loop sharing, supporting libuv, libevent, libev, sdevent, glib and uloop, as well as custom event libs.
+- **nanomsg-nng** [📁](./nanomsg-nng) [🌐](https://github.com/GerHobbelt/nng) -- a rewrite of the Scalability Protocols library known as https://github.com/nanomsg/nanomsg[libnanomsg], which adds significant new capabilities, while retaining compatibility with the original.
+NNG is a lightweight, broker-less library, offering a simple API to solve common recurring messaging problems, such as publish/subscribe, RPC-style request/reply, or service discovery.
 - **OpenSSL** [📁](./openssl) [🌐](https://github.com/GerHobbelt/openssl) -- also used by cURL et al, incidentally.
 - **restc-cpp** [📁](./restc-cpp) [🌐](https://github.com/GerHobbelt/restc-cpp) -- a modern C++ REST Client library.
 The magic that takes the pain out of accessing JSON API's from C++.
 The design goal of this project is to make external REST API's simple and safe to use in C++ projects, but still fast and memory efficient.
+- **shadesmar** [📁](./shadesmar) [🌐](https://github.com/GerHobbelt/shadesmar) -- an IPC library that uses the system's shared memory to pass messages.
+Supports publish-subscribe and RPC.
+- **sharedhashfile** [📁](./sharedhashfile) [🌐](https://github.com/GerHobbelt/sharedhashfile) -- share hash tables with stable key hints stored in memory mapped files between arbitrary processes.
+- **shmdata** [📁](./shmdata) [🌐](https://github.com/GerHobbelt/shmdata) -- shares streams of framed data between processes (1 writer to many readers) via shared memory.
+It supports any kind of data stream:  it has been used with multichannel audio, video frames, 3D models, OSC messages, and various others types of data.
+Shmdata is very fast and allows processes to access data streams without the need for extra copies.
 - **tcp_pubsub** [📁](./tcp_pubsub) [🌐](https://github.com/GerHobbelt/tcp_pubsub) -- a minimal publish-subscribe library that transports data via TCP. `tcp_pubsub` does not define a message format but only transports binary blobs.
 It does however define a protocol around that, which is kept as lightweight as possible.
+- **tcpshm** [📁](./tcpshm) [🌐](https://github.com/GerHobbelt/tcpshm) -- a connection-oriented persistent message queue framework based on TCP or SHM IPC for Linux.
+TCPSHM provides a reliable and efficient solution based on a sequence number and acknowledge mechanism, that every sent out msg is persisted in a send queue until sender got ack that it's been consumed by the receiver, so that disconnects/crashes are tolerated and the recovery process is purely automatic.
+- **ucx** [📁](./ucx) [🌐](https://github.com/GerHobbelt/ucx) -- Unified Communication X (UCX) is an optimized production proven-communication framework for modern, high-bandwidth and low-latency networks.
+UCX exposes a set of abstract communication primitives that utilize the best of available hardware resources and offloads.
+These include RDMA (InfiniBand and RoCE), TCP, GPUs, shared memory, and network atomic operations.
 - **userver** [📁](./userver) [🌐](https://github.com/GerHobbelt/userver) -- an open source asynchronous framework with a rich set of abstractions for fast and comfortable creation of C++ microservices, services and utilities.
 The framework solves the problem of efficient I/O interactions transparently for the developers.
 Operations that would typically suspend the thread of execution do not suspend it.
 Instead of that, the thread processes other requests and tasks and returns to the handling of the operation only when it is guaranteed to execute immediately.
 As a result you get straightforward source code and avoid CPU-consuming context switches from OS, efficiently utilizing the CPU with a small amount of execution threads.
 - **websocket-sharp** [📁](./websocket-sharp) [🌐](https://github.com/GerHobbelt/websocket-sharp) -- a C# implementation of the WebSocket protocol client and server.
 - **WinHttpPAL** [📁](./WinHttpPAL) [🌐](https://github.com/GerHobbelt/WinHttpPAL) -- implements [WinHttp API](https://docs.microsoft.com/en-us/windows/win32/winhttp/winhttp-start-page) Platform Abstraction Layer for POSIX systems using libcurl